PurplePenguin4102/deco1400coughlins/README.md

 Hey Guys

-So the organisation of everything was a little bad before, so I've come up with a new way.
+The organisation of everything was a little ehh before, so I've come up with a new way.

 - DO NOT MODIFY STYLE.CSS unless you /really/ have to.
 If you do, TELL ME IMMEDIATELY
 - DO YOUR CSS STYLING IN A DIFFERENT STYLE SHEET AND LINK IT in addition to styles.css